kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 The second command above will return a `HTTP/1.1 403 Forbidden` status along with an error response body.

+## Part 2

 These embedded examples are all well and good but this article is supposed to be about ActiveDirectory.
 This however takes us from examples that will "just work" to examples that need to be customized for the environment in which they run.
 Specifically they require some basic network address and LDAP information.
 The table below describes the information you will need from your environment and shows what is being used in the samples here.
 You will need to adjust these in the samples to match your environment.

+**A word of caution is warranted here.
+There are as many ways to setup LDAP and ActiveDirectory as there are IT departments.
+This variability requires flexible configuration which in turn often causes confusion, especially given poor documentation.
+The examples here focus on a single specific pattern that is seen frequently, but your mileage may vary.**

 | Name             | Description                                                         | Example                                                |
 | ---------------- | ------------------------------------------------------------------- | ------------------------------------------------------ |